ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

+\jdiff{ Now, we extend the update rule~\eqref{eq:orfit1_infmem} to learn a general vector-output model $f(x;w)\in\mathbb{R}^c$, which subsumes the scalar-output case ($c=1$). \begin{remark}[Other forms of vector-output model] Note that we could also consider a vector-output model $f(x;w_1,\dots,w_c)=[\phi_1(x)^\top w_1 \cdots \phi_c(x)^\top w_c]^\top$ which has a separate parameter vector $w_j\in\mathbb{R}^p$ for each output dimension $j\in[c]$.
+Especially, with a shared feature vector $\phi(x)=\phi_1(x)=\cdots=\phi_c(x)\in\mathbb{R}^p$, the model could be $f(x;w_1,\dots,w_c)=[w_1 \cdots w_c]^\top \phi(x)$.
+An example is learning with a pre-trained neural network model by fine-tuning only the last fully connected layer while freezing the earlier layers.
+In this case, the feature vector $\phi(x)$ corresponds to the output of the penultimate layer.
+However, such models could be dealt with as multiple separate scalar-output models, one for each output dimension, with their own parameters.
+Then, {\sf ORFit} for $c=1$ is enough to update them independently. \end{remark} }

+\jdiff{ As in the update rule~\eqref{eq:orfit1_infmem}, we learn the vector-output model $f(x;w)=\Phi(x)^\top w\in\mathbb{R}^c$ in one pass by making orthogonal updates of the parameter and interpolating new datapoint in a single step.
+At each iteration $i$, we first choose an update direction by projecting the model gradients onto the subspace orthogonal to the previous gradients.
+Unlike in the scalar-output case, we have multiple gradient directions, one for each output, in the form of a Jacobian matrix.
+Thus, we project each gradient direction onto the orthogonal subspace and find an update direction as a linear combination of the projected gradients.
+This update direction is still orthogonal to the previous gradients to preserve the predictions on previous data.

+Then, we choose the coefficients of the linear combination to interpolate the new datapoint, similarly to how we have computed the optimal step size in~\eqref{eq:stepsize}.
+Assuming that new model gradients are not spanned by the previous gradients, the extended update rule is } \jdiff{

+where $\textup{proj}_{v}(G)$ is the column-wise projection of $G$ onto the direction of $v$, $\textup{col}(G)$ is the set of the columns of $G$, and $\textup{orth}(S)$ is an orthonormalization of $S$.
+This update rule reduces to \eqref{eq:orfit1_infmem} when $c=1$.
+The linearity of the model with respect to the parameters ensures that this update step fits the new datapoint.
+We theoretically analyze this update in detail in Section~\ref{subsec:solution}. }

-Although the update rule~\eqref{eq:osogd_update} does not access previous datapoints, it still requires storing the orthogonal basis $S_i$, whose size grows linearly in the number of visited datapoints.
+Although the update rule~\eqref{eq:orfit2_infmem} does not access previous datapoints, they still require storing the orthogonal basis $S_i$, whose size grows linearly in the number of visited datapoints.
 This is not desirable in practice when one needs to train the model on a large dataset.
 We address this issue next.